KunWang0129/cse15l-lab-reports/lab-report-5-week-10.md

 ### Test 504.md:
-- For test case 504, neither implementations gave the correct output as correct output should be three links returned:
+- For test case 504, here is the expected output:

 ![504Preview](/lab5content/504Preview.png)

+- Here is the actual output of the two implementations

 ![504Test](/lab5content/test504.png)

+- For this test, neither implementations returned the correct number of links.
 - My implementation on the left returns two link while the given implementation returns nothing.
 - A fix for my implementation is in the detection of parenthesis, where different layer of parenthesis in the test caused the missing link.
 - One way to fix the bug is to continue the dectection of `closeParen` until the end of the string.
 That way can guarentee everything in the link is detected.